Etiology and life cycle

 Clinical and laboratory findings

 Concurrent HCI and infection with other canine pathogens is common.
-Co-infections with H. canis reported include: parvovirus, Ehrlichia canis, Toxoplasma gondii and Leishmania infantum.
-Immune suppression induced by an infectious agent, an immature immune system in young animals or immunodeficient conditions, influence the pathogenesis of new H. canis infections or the reactivation of pre-existing ones.
+Co-infections with H. canis reported include: parvovirus, Ehrlichia canis, Toxoplasma gondii,and Leishmania infantum.
+Immune suppression induced by an infectious agent, an immature immune system in young animals, or immunodeficient conditions influences the pathogenesis of new H. canis infections or the reactivation of pre-existing ones.
 Treatment with an immunosuppressive dose of prednisolone was followed by the appearance of H. canis parasitemia in dogs with experimental HC.

 HCI is usually diagnosed by microscopic detection of intracellular H. canis gamonts in stained blood smears.
 The gamonts are found in the cytoplasm of neutrophils or monocytes, have an ellipsoidal shape and are about 11 by 4 micrometers.
 H. canis meronts found in infected tissues contain elongated micromerozoites arranged in a circle around a clear central core.
 This form is often referred to as a "wheel spoke" meront.
 Meronts containing macromerozoites and small monozoic tissue cysts have also bee described in HCI.